 Selecting a Secure WordPress Theme

-When selecting a theme for your WordPress site, you might consider design and functionality first.
+When selecting and installing a theme for your WordPress site, you might consider design and functionality first.
 Does it have multi-column layouts?
 Is it compatible with page builders?
 Does it have a flexible header?
 But even if you find a theme that checks all these boxes, you’ll need to make sure it’s secure.

 A secure theme is consistently updated so that it’s compatible with your version of WordPress and your plugins.
 An outdated theme may have compatibility issues with the latest version of the WordPress software, for example, which can be easily exploited by hackers.
 You’ll also want to make sure the theme has no known security vulnerabilities and follows WordPress’s code standards.